mightymander/CS2020-CA2-2024/README.md

 Programming style (20 pts)
 • 10 pts: Java code follows good coding style, including good code comments and variable names
-• 10 pts: Java code is well structured and decomposed into methods; for example win/loss detection is done using methods that check for a win in a specified row or column.

 - before getting into the program i would like to say that the calculate button has been removed for the reason that its redundant, the program will act like a spread sheet and automatically calculate.
 (Extensions, bullet point 2)
 - When first loading up the program you should see the nice window, with the 3 default income and spending fields, along with their input boxes and a dropdown menu of the time frame you would like to use for them.